MicrosoftDocs/defender-docs/defender-endpoint/ios-troubleshoot.md

 > Want to experience Defender for Endpoint?
 [Sign up for a free trial.](https://signup.microsoft.com/create-account/signup?products=7f379fee-c4f9-4278-b0a1-e4c8c2fcdf7e&ru=https://aka.ms/MDEp2OpenTrial?ocid=docs-wdatp-exposedapis-abovefoldlink)

-> [!NOTE]
-> **Control Filter not working as expected on Supervised devices** Control Filter is not working as expected from iOS 16.1 onwards.
-This has impacted the Web Protection capability for Supervised devices without local loopback VPN.
-The issue has been resolved with iOS 16.3.
-Support for Control Filter is re-enabled with the new version - 1.1.38010102.

 This topic provides troubleshooting information to help you address issues that may arise as you use Microsoft Defender for Endpoint on iOS.

 > [!NOTE]
-> Defender for Endpoint on iOS would use a VPN in order to provide the Web Protection feature.
+> - Defender for Endpoint on iOS would use a VPN in order to provide the Web Protection feature.
 This is not a regular VPN and is a local/self-looping VPN that does not take traffic outside the device.
+> - For customers who don't want to set up a VPN, there's an option to disable Web Protection and deploy Defender for Endpoint without that feature.
+In such scenario, Defender sends the heartbeat to the Microsoft Defender portal whenever user opens the app.

 ## Apps don't work when VPN is turned on